shadowraven65/revshells-cli/config.md

 ## Config File Support
 The script supports the use of a json config file so you can choose what kind of terminal to use for GUI or multiplexer for cli when starting a listener.
 It also allows you to bring your own custom shells if you have any and they will append onto the main list.
 Config location is expected to be in `~/.config/revshells-cli.json`
+If you dont supply a config file it will default to x-terminal-emulator and tmux
 ### Examples
 ```
 {